Scale invariance vs conformal invariance

 where $\mathcal{C}(x_\mu,\partial_\mu)$ gives the sub-leading non-primary operator contributions fixed by conformal invariance, we see that the four-point function is determined where $g^{(l)}_{\Delta} (u,v)$ are explicitly known conformal blocks with spin $(l)$ and conformal dimension $\Delta$ \cite{Dolan:2000ut}\cite{Dolan:2003hv}.
 On the other hand, the four-point function must satisfy the crossing symmetry

 With the unitarity constraint, it gives interesting constraints on the spectrum $\Delta$ and the OPE coefficients $C_{OOi}$ of the theory.
-In $d=2$, the program was carried out in the seminal work \cite{Belavin:1984vu} thanks to the infinite dimensional extra constraint from the Virasoro symmetry.
+We should note that the OPE in conformal field theories is proved to be convergent \cite{Pappadopulo:2012jk} rather than just asymptotic as in non-conformal field theories.
+In $d=2$ dimension, the program of conformal bootstrap was carried out in the seminal work \cite{Belavin:1984vu} thanks to the infinite dimensional extra constraint from the Virasoro symmetry.